mantidproject/mantid/docs/source/algorithms/RenameWorkspaces-v1.rst

    Workspaces in the ADS _before_ renaming: ['ws1', 'ws2', 'ws3']
    Workspaces in the ADS _after_ renaming: ['new_ws1_name', 'new_ws2_name', 'new_ws3_name']

+**Example - Setting override on and off:**

+.. testcode:: ExOverrideExisting

+   #Clear the ADS before starting
+   mtd.clear()

+   #Create an existing workspace called 'new_ws1'
+   CreateWorkspace([0], [0], OutputWorkspace="new_ws1")

+   #Next create workspaces we are going to rename
+   names = ['ws1', 'ws2', 'ws3']

+   for name in names:
+     CreateWorkspace([0], [0], OutputWorkspace=name)

+   #This will fail telling us that 'new_ws1' already exists
+   print 'Trying to rename with OverrideExisting set to false.'
+   RenameWorkspaces(names, Prefix='new_', OverrideExisting=False)

+   #This will succeed in renaming and 'new_ws1' will be replaced with 'ws1'
+   RenameWorkspaces(names, Prefix='new_', OverrideExisting=True)

+Output:

+.. testoutput:: ExOverrideExisting
+	Trying to rename with OverrideExisting set to false.
+	RuntimeError: A workspace called new_ws1 already exists

 .. categories::

 .. sourcelink::